Doing business in Anguilla

 This Q&A gives an overview of key recent developments affecting doing business in Anguilla as well as an introduction to the legal system; foreign investment, including restrictions, currency regulations and incentives; and business vehicles and their relevant restrictions and liabilities.
 The article also summarises the laws regulating employment relationships, including redundancies and mass layoffs, and provides short overviews on competition law; data protection; and product liability and safety.
 In addition, there are comprehensive summaries on taxation and tax residency; and intellectual property rights over patents, trade marks, registered and unregistered designs.

 To compare answers across multiple jurisdictions, visit the Doing business in...
 Country Q&A Tool.

-This article is part of the PLC multi-jurisdictional guide to doing business worldwide.
-For a full list of contents, please visit www.practicallaw.com/dbi-mjg.
+This article is part of the global guide to doing business worldwide.
+For a full list of contents, please visit www.practicallaw.com/dbi-guide.